-The information below is a snapshot of the Berkeley Public Health graduate student community for spring 2019.
-Percentages are based on a total school enrollment of 689 graduate students.
-Please note: Numbers may not add up to 100 because of rounding.
+The information below is a snapshot of the Berkeley Public Health graduate student community for Fall 2020.
+Percentages are based on a total school enrollment of 740 graduate students.
+Please note: numbers may not add up to 100 because of rounding.

 Students of Color*

 * International (not included in count) – 10.7%; declined to state – 4.1%

 Source: CalAnswers student census counts